valmir-filho/tetris-game-project/README.md

 - If the blocks reach the top of the screen and no more moves can be made, the game is over;

-- The message GAME OVER will appear on the screen;
+- The message "GAME OVER" will appear on the screen;

 - Press any key to reset and start a new game;